haberdashPI/vscode-master-key/notes.md

 ## Trailing fixes

-Working with release 0.2.6 for a while and make sure there aren't any bugs to fix
+Working with release 0.2.6 for a while and make sure there aren't any more bugs to fix

 ## Before VSCode publish